paolotron/EzshoProject31/Deliverables/DesignAssessmentDocument.md

 <Discuss here main differences of the current structure of your project vs the design delivered on April 30>
 <Discuss if the current structure shows weaknesses that should be fixed>
 ```
+There are very few differences between the two deliveries, very little changes were required as most of the problems
+could be isolated to a single bug in the bar code validation algorithm, the main problems are a tangle between the
+data and model package that can be resolved very easily with few refactoring steps, and the ezShopModel class being very fat,
+this is more difficult to assess as this problem is embedded into the design and stems from having to couple the backend with
+the frontend.
+Having a class this big can be a weakness as it can be very difficult to navigate and debug the class.
+A possible fix could be dividing EzShopModel into multiple subclasses or delegating logical tasks more to the task we already
+have, for example now the correctness of the inputs is nearly always verified in EzShopModel,
+this could be done in the subclasses